danbailo/danbailo-cookiecutter-template/{{cookiecutter.repository_name}}/README.md

 `make check_types` - Checks the typing hinting of the code.

-`make test` - Runs the project's tests.
+`make tests` - Runs the project's tests.

 `make check_all` - Runs all the project's "checkers" and tests signaling when everything is ok.
 This way, it is certain that the pull-request pipeline will be ready to go to main.